Mamiglia/notes/content/ARENA/Draft.md

 First, we need to isolate this behavior and find the components responsible for it.
 This required a three-step process: design a prompt to reliably trigger the behavior, define a metric to measure it, and ablate components to see which ones break it.

 ### The Setup
-To reliably trigger the head's behavior, I created a simple prompt by shuffling tokens from various hand-picked semantic categories.
+To reliably trigger the head's behavior, we define a simple prompt by shuffling tokens from various hand-picked semantic categories.
 This creates a context where the head has many opportunities to demonstrate its preference for in-category attention.

 ```
 <bos> blue sad cat purple purple 24 blue cat purple sheep 69 32 happy horse angry
 ```
 [View Attention Pattern](https://mamiglia.github.io/feature-attn/attention_pattern.html)

-Based on the three rules observed above, I defined an "expected" attention pattern for this prompt.
+Based on the three rules observed above, we define an "expected" attention pattern for this prompt.
 For example, `purple` should attend to `blue`, but not to `cat` or `purple`.
 This gives us a target mask representing the idealized behavior of the head.
 ![[expected_mask.png]]
 _Example of expected attention pattern._